mrc-ide/mintr/README.md

 ## Updating data

+(This is historic and will never happen again)

 The basic flow of data coming in:

 1. New raw (ish) data will come from the science team, recently at `\\fi--didenas1.dide.ic.ac.uk\malaria\Arran\malaria_projects\MINT\1_ModelSimulations\output\malariasimulation_runs\remove_peak_irs_increase_population`.
 It's really very slow to work with these against the network drive so it's good to copy these locally on your machine for processing.